-Table 3-6 C and C++ implementation detail differences
+Table 3-8 C and C++ implementation detail differences

-Feature Older versions of ARM Compiler ARM Compiler 6 Integer operations 1 Shifts int shifts > 0 && < 127 Warns when shift amount > width of type. int left shifts $> 31 == 0$ You can use the -Wshift-count-overflow option to int right shifts $> 31 == 0$ (for unsigned or positive), -1 (for negative) suppress this warning. long long shifts $> 0 \&\& < 63$ Integer division Checks that the sign of the remainder matches the sign of the numerator The sign of the remainder is not necessarily the same as the sign of the numerator.
+Feature Older versions of ARM Compiler ARM Compiler 6 Integer operations Shifts int shifts > 0 && < 127 Warns when shift amount > width of type. int left shifts $> 31 == 0$ You can use the -Wshift-count-overflow option to int right shifts $> 31 == 0$ (for unsigned or positive), -1 (for negative) suppress this warning. long long shifts $> 0 \&\& < 63$ Integer division Checks that the sign of the remainder matches the sign of the numerator.
+The sign of the remainder is not necessarily the same as the sign of the numerator.
 Floating-point operations Default standard IEEE 754 standard, rounding to nearest representable value, exceptions disabled by default.
-All facilities, operations, and representations guaranteed by the IEEE standard are available in single and double-precision.
+All facilities, operations, and representations guaranteed by the IEEE standard are available in single and double- precision.
 Modes of operation can be selected dynamically at runtime.
-This is equivalent to thefpmode=ieee_full option in older versions of ARM Compiler.
-Unions, enums and structs S Enum packing Enums are implemented in the smallest integral type of the correct sign to hold the range of the enum values, unlessenum_is_int is specified in C++ mode.
-By default enums are implemented as int, with long long used when required.
+This is equivalent to thefpmode=ieee_full option in older versions of ARM Compiler. #pragma STDC FP_CONTRACT #pragma STDC FP_CONTRACT Might affect code generation.
+Unions, enums and structs Enum packing Enums are implemented in the smallest integral type of the correct sign to hold the range of the enum values, unless enum_is_int is specified in C++ mode.
+By default enums are implemented as int , with long long used when required.
+Allocation of bit-fields in containers Allocation of bit-fields in containers.
+A container is an object, aligned as the declared type.
+Its size is sufficient to contain the bit-field, but might be smaller or larger than the bit-field declared type.
 Signedness of plain bit- Unsigned.
-Signed. fields Plain bit-fields declared without either the signed or unsigned qualifiers default to unsigned.
-Thesigned_bitfields option treats plain bit-fields as signed.
-Plain bit-fields declared without either the signed or unsigned qualifiers default to signed.
+Signed. fields Plain bit-fields declared without either the signed or unsigned qualifiers default to unsigned .
+Thesigned_bitfields option treats plain bit-fields as signed .
+Plain bit-fields declared without either the signed or unsigned qualifiers default to signed .
 There is no equivalent to either thesigned_bitfields orno_signed_bitfields options.
+Arrays and pointers • Casting between integers and pointers No change of representation Converting a signed integer to a pointer type with greater bit width sign-extends the integer.
+Converting an unsigned integer to a pointer type with greater bit width zero-extends the integer.
+Misc C 1 1

+Table 3-8 C and C++ implementation detail differences (continued)

-Misc C sizeof(wchar_t) 2 bytes 4 bytes Misc C++ C++ library Rogue Wave Standard C++ Library LLVM libc++ Library Note When the C++ library is used in source code, there is limited compatibility between object code created with ARM Compiler 6 and object code created with ARM Compiler 5.
+Feature Older versions of ARM Compiler ARM Compiler 6 sizeof(wchar_t) 2 bytes 4 bytes size_t Defined as unsigned int, 32-bit.
+64-bit on AArch64 ptrdiff_t Defined as signed int, 32-bit.
+64-bit on AArch64 Misc C++ C++ library Rogue Wave Standard C++ Library LLVM libc++ Library Note When the C++ library is used in source code, there is limited compatibility between object code created with ARM Compiler 6 and object code created with ARM Compiler 5.
 This also applies to indirect use of the C++ library, for example memory allocation or exception handling.

-Table 3-6 C and C++ implementation detail differences (continued)

-Feature Older versions of ARM Compiler ARM Compiler 6 Implicit inclusion If compilation requires a template definition from a template declared in a header file xyz.h, the compiler implicitly includes the file xyz.cc or xyz.CC.
+Implicit inclusion If compilation requires a template definition from a template declared in a header file xyz.h, the compiler implicitly includes the file xyz.cc or xyz.CC.
 Not supported.
 Alternative template lookup algorithms When performing referencing context lookups, name lookup matches against names from the instantiation context as well as from the template definition context.
 Not supported.
 Exceptions Off by default, function unwinding on withexceptions by default.
 On by default in C++ mode.
+Translation Diagnostics messages source-file, line-number : Sormat severity : error-code : explanation source-file:line-number:char-number: description [diagnostic-flag] Environment Physical source file bytes interpretation Current system locale dependent or set using thelocale command-line option.
+UTF-8